What Do We Do?

 Come to a meeting!
 Anyone can sign up to staff our conferences and try out to compete at travel conferences with zero prior experience and no financial burden; we provide training and subsidize our travel teams.

-Model United Nations at UCLA meets on Wednesday nights at 6pm on campus in Humanities 169.
+Model United Nations at UCLA meets on Wednesday nights at 6pm on campus in Broad 2100A.
 Join our mailing list below for further details.

 Want all the details?
 Check out the Constitution of Model United Nations at UCLA (PDF) for more information.